caoccao/Javet/docs/reference/troubleshooting/termination.rst

 There is only one daemon thread managing all the V8 runtime instances so that the overhead is fixed and the process is non-blocking.

 Does ``V8Guard`` hang normal scripts till timeout is hit?
 No, it doesn't cause any overhead.
 If the script completes, ``V8Guard.close()`` will be called via try-with-resource pattern and there will be no termination.

-Please refer to the :extsource3:`source code <../../../src/test/java/com/caoccao/javet/interop/engine/TestJavetEnginePool.java>` for more detail.

 Manual Termination
 ==================